ericclemmons/grunt-react/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+### v0.6.0

+- Task changes to allow for flexible file options as found in the grunt-contrib projects.
+- Taking hints from grunt-contrib-less to allow for compiling single files separately, dynamic mappings and combining.
+- Removed extension option as this is determined by flexible file matching now.
+- Removed MT time ignoring, this can be easily done with the grunt-newer plugin.
+- Errors are ignored and skipped by default to match how other grunt plugins work.

 ### v0.5.0